diegomrepo/backer/README.md

 It provides Bash scripts and an Ansible playbook for backing up dot files and configurations to a private GitHub repository.

 ### Getting Started:
-Users need to create a GitHub repository and have their GitHub credentials ready to initiate the backup process.
+Before executing the script, make sure you have created a GitHub repository (recommended to set up as private).
+During execution, you will be prompted to provide the committer's email and name.

 ### Requirements:
 The utility is designed for Debian-based systems.
 For users operating within constrained versions or environments, the presence of both `sudo` and `curl` is required.